Robert-van-Engelen/Forth500/manual.md

 has the state before `CATCH` with _xt_ removed and the nonzero exception code _x_ as the new TOS.
 Otherwise,  a zero is left on the stack.
 For example:

-    : try-to-divide ( -- )
+    : try-to-divide ( dividend divisor -- )
-      dividend divisor ['] / CATCH IF ↲
+      ['] / CATCH IF ↲
         ." cannot divide by zero" 2DROP \ remove dividend and divisor ↲
       ELSE ↲
         ." result=" . ↲
-      THEN ↲
+      THEN ; ↲
+    9 3 try-to-divide ↲
+    result=3 OK[0]
+    9 0 try-to-divide ↲
+    cannot divide by zero OK[0]

-`CATCH` restored the stack pointer when an exception is thrown, but the stack values may be changed by the word executed and thus may not be usable.
+`CATCH` restores the stack pointers when an exception is thrown, but the stack values may be changed by the word executed and thus may not holds the original values before `CATCH`.

 To throw and catch any errors when opening a file read-only, read it in blocks of 256 bytes into the `PAD` to display on screen, and close it: